aliaksandr960/monodepth-satellite-toolbox/README.md

 If ortho looks fine - it means height estimation and depthmaps also fine.

-I used Meta Depth Anyting V2 model, becouse it is more CPU-friendly
+I used Meta Depth Anyting V2 model, becouse it is more CPU-friendly.

 ![Cross correlation](docs/test_1.jpg)